lostatc/retain-sync/docs/zielen.1.rst

 **empty-trash** *name*\ \|\ *path*
     Permanently delete all files in the remote trash directory (see TRASH_).
-    This command accpets the *name* of a profile or the absolute *path* of its local directory.
+    This command accepts the *name* of a profile or the absolute *path* of its local directory.

 SYNCING